Locations Contact

 After total ankle replacement surgery it’s normal to experience occasional swelling and numbness for a few months, which should continue to resolve.
 You will be unable to bear weight until the incision heals, which is typically around two weeks.
 After this, you will begin weight bearing in a protective boot, and you will also begin physical therapy.
 The goal is to have patients out of their protective boot and returning to regular shoe wear at six weeks.

-Total Ankle Replacement in Rancho Santa Margarita and Newport Beach
+Total Ankle Replacement in Newport Beach & Rancho Santa Margarita

 doctor describing ankle replacement surgery to a patient